 This breakthrough demonstration is an important step towards a new era of understanding the universe based on quantum simulation.

-SU(2) hadrons on a quantum computer via a variational approach was published in Nature Communications on November 11, 2021.
+The paper, SU(2) hadrons on a quantum computer via a variational approach, was published in Nature Communications today.
 This research was funded in part by the Canadian Institute for Advanced Research as well as the Canada First Research Excellence Fund through Transformative Quantum Technologies.